Avsphere/appProxy/README.md

 This is a tool to help with the app proxy publication process.
 It is intended to be used proactively to discover configuration settings in the context of app proxy.

-Check out the documentation [Documentation]( https://avsphere.github.io/appProxy/documentation.html) to learn more!
+Check out the [documentation]( https://avsphere.github.io/appProxy/documentation.html) to learn more!

 ## Current State